WON'T CLOSE - MANUAL STAIRS

 - Ensure the open position is correct by opening out the ladder to make sure it can reach the ground without bending at either joint.
 Do not use the stairs until you have made this final check and you are sure the ladder is straight and touching the ground.

-If you are having another problem not listed here please contact our office on (00353) 9338055 or email us using the form here.
+If you are having another problem not listed here please contact our office using the contact page link below!
 Our office may require pictures of the problem to better deal with the problem.